I don’t know anyone who wants a more painful labour!

 These sorts of things can all make you stressed during labour.

 As per my earlier point, stress causes tension, and you’ll end up not coping as well with the pain.

 Make sure you’ve chosen skilled support people to make sure these things don’t happen.

 Make sure any untrained birth support people who will be at the birth have read BellyBelly’s article 10 Tips On Being A Great Birth Support Person.

-A woman in labour cannot hold together her birth support team and have a great birth at the same time.
+A woman in labour cannot support or keep together her birth support team, and have a great birth at the same time.

-#5: An Induction Or Augmentation With Artificial Oxytocin
+#5: An Induction Of Labour With Synthetic Hormones

 But many do find it challenging — myself included during my first birth when my labour was augmented.
 Syntocinon or pitocin is for those who need to get the baby out NOW.
 And you’re committed to doing what it takes to get the baby out once you’ve started.
 This will involve other interventions, so weigh up if the risks are worth it for you.
 Your decision is yours and yours alone.